 The sheer volume of jobs in this particular industry is very alluring.
 Forests in the US cover a whopping 747 million acres.
 Work in this field revolves around plants and animals present in US forests.
 Thankfully, careers in forestry and logging are accommodating to people with all sorts of educational backgrounds, from those with high school diplomas to those with doctorate degrees.
 Persons considering taking up the venture, however, need to have skillful hands, stamina, and good communication skills, as well as being physically strong.

 Logging is one of the many lucrative career choices available in the forestry industry, offering a median salary of $38,840, according to US News.
 It usually involves the cutting, processing, loading, and transportation of trees to interested parties such as sawmills.
 The logs can then be used as fuel, electricity poles or in the construction of furniture or cabins and log cabin homes.
 As far as educational qualifications go, all you need is a high school diploma.
+And be sure get some excellent trekking poles.

 Alternatively, if you have a bachelor’s degree, you can consider being a forester or conservationist, jobs that offer a salary of about $60,970 and revolve around replenishing and protecting endangered plant and animal species, tree cultivation and adept stewardship of natural resources in your field of practice.
 Other jobs in the field include being a veterinarian or a post-secondary professor, both of which require a doctorate degree and pay $90,420 and $84090 respectively.
 Worry not if you have no diplomas or degrees.
 You can take up hunting or fishing jobs which require no classroom education and pay an average of $28,530.